 13 Jan Automating the Workflow and Optimizing the Movement of Your Inventory

-Robots are taking over.
+Robots are taking over and helping with warehouse optimization.
 A lot of people say this in fear but you should not be afraid.
 In fact, a little bit of automation can make your business a lot more profitable.
 The invention of pallet flow systems introduced systems of automation with no robotics.
 The only thing powering this method is gravity.
 However, you can go even further into the rabbit hole and automate the system even more.

 Safety is a good reason.
 The less a human has to touch a product the less they are in danger for a variety of reasons.
 A human may have to come in contact with a rack and, if it is not well made, the rack can be destabilized from contact from a forklift or a mishandled pallet.
 The contact may make the pallet rack or storage items fall.
 Pieces of clothing can get caught in the rollers if a human gets too close to the system or mishandles how the rack is meant to perform.
 A person can become distracted and miss important cues that could save them from getting hurt and so forth.
 Of course, they could get distracted and drive a forklift into the rack itself.
 There are a lot of problems that can arise from not automating a system that could, and maybe should be automated just for the sake of safety.

 A machine also never gets tired which means it can do more work over a certain period of time than a regular human can do.
-It will not accidentally drop a pallet, unless it is damaged or requires maintenance, therefore, you do not have to worry about damage unless you are negligent in your duties as far as the upkeep of the machine is concerned.
+It will not accidentally drop a pallet.
+Of course, this assumes the unit does not have damage or requires maintenance.
+Therefore, you do not have to worry about damage unless you are negligent in your duties as far as the upkeep of the machine is concerned.

 Does this mean you should get rid of all your employees?
 Of course not, but, from a liability standpoint, subjecting your workers to less potentially dangerous situations can only help you avoid injuries to them and also speed up the workflow so that your company is more productive.

-Where can you get a system just like this?
+Where can you get a system for warehouse optimization just like this?

 Speedrack West carries a system that does all this for you.
 All you have to do is the following link to find out more about the radio shuttle system from Speedtrack West.